darbyjohnston/tlRender/README.md

 Timelines can be opened from the "File/Open" menu, drag and dropped onto the window, or from the command line.
-Menus, playback buttons, a frame slider, and keyboard shortcuts provide the controls for the application.
+Menus, playback buttons, a frame slider, and keyboard shortcuts provide controls for the application.

 Building
 ========